Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 For more information on this call, please read the [Available rules](#available-rules){.internal} section at the bottom of this guide.

-### Configured routes.
+### Configured routes

 This section of the API only contains one call.
 It was mainly designed to help implement auto-complete systems.
-It returns the ID, name and type of each defined route.
-You can get a route’s details with a GET /ipLoadbalancing/{serviceName}/route/{type}/{routeId} call, defined further below.
+It returns the ID, name, and type of each defined route.
+You can get a route’s details with a `GET /ipLoadbalancing/{serviceName}/route/{type}/{routeId}` call, defined further below.

 > [!api]
 >